left-nullspace/monte-carlo-var-python/README.md

 ## Usage
 Input the stock tickers, portfolio weights, and simulation parameters in the Streamlit sidebar, then click **Run Simulation** to visualize the risk analysis of your portfolio.

+Shoutout to quantpy for the math behind the simulation, ie the cholesky decomposition etc. I adapted code from his youtube video